ni/nimi-python/docs/nirfsg/class.rst

         .. note:: For the PXIe-5645, this property is ignored if you are using the RF ports.

-        .. tip:: This property can be set/get on specific port within your :py:class:`nirfsg.Session` instance.
+        .. tip:: This property can be set/get on specific ports within your :py:class:`nirfsg.Session` instance.
-            Use Python index notation on the repeated capabilities container port to specify a subset.
+            Use Python index notation on the repeated capabilities container ports to specify a subset.

-            Example: :py:attr:`my_session.port[ ... ].iq_out_port_offset`
+            Example: :py:attr:`my_session.ports[ ... ].iq_out_port_offset`

-            To set/get on all port, you can call the property directly on the :py:class:`nirfsg.Session`.
+            To set/get on all ports, you can call the property directly on the :py:class:`nirfsg.Session`.

             Example: :py:attr:`my_session.iq_out_port_offset`